j0nathanchuang/web_u2_geometry/README.md

 * [Solution](https://github.com/j0nathanchuang/web_u2_geometry#solution)

 ## Project Goal
 This project will serve as a bridge between JavaScript and its compatibility with HTML.
 In further units, you will really dive into interactivity with JavaScript but this project will explore some basic tools to allow you to see how JS can change what you see on a web page.
+The main purpose is for you to be able to apply what you've learned so far and see tangible results.

 **Suggested prerequisites:** Completion of lessons 1,2, and 3 of unit 2